ucan-wg/awake/README.md

 In this step, the Responder MUST prove that they have access to the requested resources.
 This is used to establish trust in the capabilities of the Responder, but MUST NOT actually delegate anything.
 This UCAN MUST contain the Requestor's temporary ECDH DID in the `aud` field.
 The `iss` field MUST contain the Responder's actual DID (i.e. not a temporary ECDH DID).

 This step starts the Double Ratchet.
 The Responder MUST generate a fresh ECDH P-256 key pair.
 This MUST be combined with the Requestor's ECDH public key to generate a 256-bit AES key, which MUST be used to encrypt the private payload.
+The Requestor SHOULD accept multiple concurrent connection attempts on this request DID, at least until the handshake is complete.

 The payload contains two encryption layers, and signature: the ECDH components, the AES envelope, and the capability proof signed by the Responder's "true" DID.